Everything you need to know about Degree Apprenticeships.

 What do I get paid?

 All apprenticeships are subject to a minimum national wage, and degree apprenticeships are no different.
 However, because you are entering the business at a higher level than other apprentices you can expect your salary to reflect this.

 Most starting salaries for degree apprenticeship fall slightly short of graduate salaries, at around £17,000-£20,000.
 However, as you progress through your program you will see your salary increase.
 You will also usually receive a pay rise upon your graduation. (sometimes as much as doubling your initial salary!)

 Can I choose where I study?

 This is the one area where traditional degrees hold an advantage over degree apprenticeships.

 With a degree apprenticeship, you must study your course at the specified university that your company has partnered with.
-Where a traditional student has the option to study a subject in multiple places, you are restricted by your scheme, so make sure you understand the full details of your scheme when you apply!
+Whereas a traditional student has the option to study in multiple places, apprenticeships are usually restricted by their sponsored university.

 Why should I do a degree apprenticeship?